pbrucla/linux-scavenger-hunt/.clue-templates/clue09.md

     grep secret README.md

-This will print out every line that contains the word "secret". `grep` stands for Gnu Regular Expression Parsing.
-Gnu is an umbrella organization that publishes open source software.
+This will print out every line that contains the word "secret".
 A regular expression is a pattern that matches text.
 In this case our regular expression is just "secret", and will only find exact matches.
 Regular expressions can be more powerful and/or complicated.
 For example,